ics-py/ics-py/README.rst

     :alt: Apache 2 License

-Ics.py is a pythonic and easy iCalendar (rfc5545) library.
-It's goals are to read and write ics data in a developper-friendly way.
+Ics.py is a pythonic and easy iCalendar library.
+It's goals are to read and write ics data in a developper friendly way.

+iCalendar is a widely-used and useful format but not user friendly.
+Ics.py is there to give you the ability of creating and reading this format without any knowledge of it.

+It should be able to parse every calendar that respects the `rfc5545 <http://tools.ietf.org/html/rfc5545>`_ and maybe some more...
+It also outputs rfc compliant calendars.

+iCalendar (file extension `.ics`) is used (for example) by Sunbird, Google Calendar, Apple Calendar, Android ...

-Ics.py is available for Python2 (>=2.7) *and* Python3 (>=3.3) and is Apache2 Licensed.
+Ics.py is available for Python>=2.7 *and* Python>=3.3 and is Apache2 Licensed.

-iCalendar is complicated, you don't like RFCs but you want/have to use the ics format and you love pythonic APIs?
-Ics.py is for you!

 Quickstart